6degrees/ios_ionic_app_creation_steps/README.md

     * Choose and remember password for the p12 certificate (will be used in creator.ionic page)
 * Create provisioning profile
 * Download your ipa from ionic
-	* To automatically create your IPA or APK frol CLI, use `ionic cordova build --release android` (replace android with ios for iphone)
+	* To automatically create your IPA or APK from CLI, use `ionic cordova build --release android` (replace android with ios for iphone)
 * Create app in itunesconnect
 * open xCode
 * open application loader and upload your file